 Someone has to get them all the ball.

 Top passer Tom Stewart is done, but sophomore Wiley Green is back after throwing for 787 yards and four scores.
-In comes Michael Collins from TCU to add more downfield pop.
+In comes Michael Collins from TCU to add more downfield pop – and to likely take the job.
 The 6-5, 225-pounder is a pro-style passer who should settle the position.